raspberry chambord truffles;

 Instructions

-- In a saucepan over medium heat, bring the cream, butter, and jam to a simmer, stirring occasionally until butter and jam are melted.
+- In a saucepan over medium heat, bring ¼ cup cream, 1 stick unsalted butter, and ½ cup seedless raspberry jam to a simmer, stirring occasionally until butter and jam are melted.

-- Cover with plastic wrap and chill mixture for 4 hours.
+- Cover with a lid or plastic wrap and allow to set.
+Ideally overnight at room temperature, but you can also chill the mixture for 4+ hours.

 5 Comments